• LOGIN

 Currency Translation:

-Take an example here: It is very normal for loss or profit accounts (both income & expenses) should use the average rates of a current time period during the currency translation.
+Take an example here: It is very normal for loss or profit accounts (both income & expenses) should use the average rates of a current period during the currency translation.
 In addition, the asset account should use the rate of the ending spot.

 Intercompany Elimination: